Pavi040315/Simple-PowerBI-Cookie-Dashboard/README.md

-# Simple Power BI Cookeys Dashboard
+# Power BI Cookeys Dashboard

 This repository contains a simple sales dashboard for a fictional cookie company.
 The project uses Microsoft Power BI to create visualizations based on data from an Excel spreadsheet.